Comet-Robotics/URC/README.md

   - Include "odometry" topic, set ros2 topic to "odometry/filtered" to see the fused odometry
   - Include "/map" topic (this doesn't show up until nav2 is activated)
   - Include "goal pose" to see the given goal
+  - Go to panels, click on navigation2.
+It should say the navigation is active.
-  - To send actions to the robot, in rviz, select 2d goal pose.
-Place this somewhere on the map, and the rover will attempt to navigate towards it.
+  - To send actions to the robot, in rviz, select 2d goal pose and place it on the map.
+Click Start Waypoint Navigation in the nav2 panel to start navigation